Eyevinn/osaas-api-docs/docs/services/encore.md

 ### Create trial-token

 Generate a trial-token in our demo environment.
-The trial-token limits you to maximum of 3 channels and running in our test environment.
+The trial-token limits you to maximum of 3 queues and running in our demo environment.
 Replace `YOUR_ORG` and `YOUR_EMAIL` in the command below.

 ```bash
 curl -X 'POST' \